 - Adequate hydrochloric acid production in the stomach.

 - A healthy small intestinal lining.

-As discussed in a previous chapter, iodine is a very important nutrient for the health of the thyroid gland.
+Iodine is a very important nutrient for the health of the thyroid gland.
 Too much iodine or iodine consumption in autoimmune thyroid can exacerbate the immune attack on the thyroid gland.
 The enzyme in the thyroid that is under attack is stimulated by iodine thus leading to an increased attack on the gland.
 It has been shown that iodine supplementation in an autoimmune thyroid patient leads to increases in the thyroid peroxidase antibody.
 It has also been found that when iodine is added to table salt in iodine-deficient areas, the rate of autoimmune thyroid illness increases.
 There is a tremendous amount of controversy at this point on the use of iodine for thyroid function and other parts of the body.
 Until there is more definitive research available, iodine is not recommended in most cases for autoimmune thyroiditis at this point due to the potential of worsening the condition.

 Mercury is one example of how an environmental toxin can trigger autoimmune disease.
 Toxins disrupt normal immune function and can alter tissue proteins making them look foreign to the immune system cells.
 Continuous exposure to a toxin such as mercury can lead to immune system dysfunction, culminating in autoimmune disease.
 Mercury is one of the best examples because it binds to proteins and enzymes altering their structure which confuses the immune system.